How is Cold Gas Loaded into Galactic Nuclear Outflows?: Tilted High-velocity Clouds off the Galactic Disk

 Figure~\ref{fig:f1}b shows the tilted \HI\ gas near the GP, demonstrating both receding (red) and approaching (blue) flows as identified in the $l-v$ diagram (see Figure~\ref{fig:f1}c).
-According to the \HI\ distribution in $l=-6^{\circ}$ to $+6^{\circ}$ and $b=-3\fdg5$ to $+2^{\circ}$, the tilted angle of atomic inflows is estimated to be $\theta_{\rm gas\ flows}\sim15^{\circ}$ by adopting the inclination angle of 2$\times\phi_{\rm bar}$ in the inner 1~kpc region.
-The tilted feature relative to the GP aligns closely with the geometry of the CO inflow, where the molecular gas stream follows a ballistic-like trajectory toward the GC \citep[yellow contours in Figure~\ref{fig:f1}b; also see][]{2024ApJ...971L...6S}.
-For the anomalous HVCs at $l\sim+8^{\circ}$ and $b\sim-5^{\circ}$, the maximum tilted angle is $\sim20^{\circ}$ when accounting for the inclination angle of $\sim1.5\times\phi_{\rm bar}$.
-Within the bar/bulge-dominated inner disk, the most severe gas warp occurs near the midpoint of the gas inflows at $R_{\rm GC}\sim1.5-1.7$~kpc.
+According to the \HI\ distribution from $l=-6^{\circ}$ to $+6^{\circ}$ and $b=-3\fdg5$ to $+2^{\circ}$, the tilt angle of atomic inflows is estimated to be $\theta_{\rm gas\ flows}\sim15^{\circ}$ by adopting an inclination angle of 2$\times\phi_{\rm bar}$ in the inner 1~kpc region.
+The tilted feature relative to the GP aligns closely with the geometry of the CO inflow, where the molecular gas stream follows a ballisticlike trajectory toward the GC \citep[yellow contours in Figure~\ref{fig:f1}b; also see][]{2024ApJ...971L...6S}.
+For the anomalous HVCs at $l\sim+8^{\circ}$ and $b\sim-5^{\circ}$, the maximum tilt angle is $\sim20^{\circ}$ when accounting for the inclination angle of $\sim1.5\times\phi_{\rm bar}$.
+Within the bar- and bulge-dominated inner disk, the most severe gas warp occurs near the midpoint of the gas inflows at $R_{\rm GC}\sim1.5-1.7$~kpc.

 The transition of gas flows from x1 to x2 orbits is likely a gradual process governed by the gravitational potential of the bar and multiple physical mechanisms, during which the inflow inclination evolves from $\sim23^{\circ}$ to $\sim113^{\circ}$ as gas moves from the GP into the CMZ.
 This dynamics imprints a large-scale warp on the gas disk within the inner 1.5--1.7~kpc, which naturally explains the more pronounced left-side ($l\gsim0^{\circ}, b\lsim0^{\circ}$) extension due to its proximity to the Sun.
-Simultaneously, in the outer bar/bulge region where gravitational confinement is weaker, overshooting gas streams develop more prominent distorted, exhibiting negative velocities at $l\gsim0^{\circ}$, $b\lsim0^{\circ}$ and positive velocities at $l\lsim0^{\circ}$, $b\lsim0^{\circ}$.
-The distorted gas structures and their kinematic patterns perpendicular to the GP have co-evolved and are fundamentally linked to the warped gaseous disk in the Milky Way's inner region.
+Simultaneously, in the outer bar and bulge region where gravitational confinement is weaker, overshooting gas streams become more prominently distorted, exhibiting negative velocities at $l\gsim0^{\circ}$, $b\lsim0^{\circ}$ and positive velocities at $l\lsim0^{\circ}$, $b\lsim0^{\circ}$.
+The distorted gas structures and their kinematic patterns perpendicular to the GP have coevolved and are fundamentally linked to the warped gaseous disk in the Milky Way's inner region.